Why I’m deleting (almost) all of my social media accounts:

 The addictiveness of social media

 Leaving social media might sound strange after I spent six years managing social media accounts and creating social strategies for various businesses and organizations.
-I loved this job.
+I loved the job.
 Until I didn’t.
-In my six years of doing this work from 2013-2019, I saw firsthand how the changes social media companies were making – mostly, to charge brands to share their content and to make their platforms more addictive for users – I saw meaningful connections and conversations fall to the wayside to make way for paid advertisers and hundreds of bot commenters.
+In my six years of doing this work from 2013-2019, I saw firsthand how the changes social media companies were making – mostly, to charge brands to share their content and to make their platforms more addictive for users, made meaningful connections and conversations fall to the wayside.
+Connection was replaced by paid advertisers and hundreds of bot commenters.
 Bots, or people coming to your post to promote their product or business.

 Why I'm leaving social media

 I remember as a teen noticing that, when I got really into a book, I began thinking in that author’s voice.
-Many of my observations of the world became imbued with that author’s eyes.
+Many of my observations of the world became imbued with the author’s eyes.
 The same thing is happening with social media except there is no one author and no carefully curated voice.
 Just an amalgamation of hundreds of different people trying to become influencers.
+It's equalizing and it's overwhelming.

 My work is about mindfulness.
 Being in the present.
 Being kind – to yourself and others.
 Creating a life of freedom.